Instagram/MonkeyType/doc/tracing.rst

 ``monkeytype stub`` and ``monkeytype apply``, to point MonkeyType to the config it should use.

+Because of the way Python treats scripts and modules differently, MonkeyType will record usable traces for modules imported and used by ``myscript.py``; not for ``myscript.py`` itself.
+If you want to annotate ``myscript.py``, treat it as a module and write another short script that imports and calls its function(s), and run that script with ``monkeytype run``.

 .. module:: monkeytype

 trace context manager